5ten/dreamcatchers/src/content/pages/home.md

   Dreamcatchers Empowerment Network’s Celebrates its 3rd Annual Client Success Recognitionadults with limitations and disabilities.
 intro_body: >-
-  The Dreamcatchers Empowerment Network is a non-profit a 501(c)(3) that collaborates with local businesses and government agencies to provide a complete support program that includes assessments, job preparation, job placement and job coaching to youth and adults with limitations and
+  Dreamcatchers Empowerment Network is a not-for-profit 501(c)(3) that collaborates with local businesses and government agencies to provide a complete support program that includes assessments, job preparation, job placement and job coaching to youth and adults with limitations and